 4. Rule of Disclosure

-A hint or slight overview of a page should be written so that the user knows what content they can find inside if they dig in.
+A hint or slight overview of a page should be written so the user knows what content they can find inside if they dig in.

 5. Rule of Numerous Groupings